Anmmmrobot/OWASP-Top10-Labs/A10_SSRF/README.md

 # A10:2021 - Server-Side Request Forgery (SSRF)

-This project reproduces the **OWASP Top 10 A10:2021 SSRF vulnerability** using DVWA in a reproducible Docker environment.
+This project reproduces the **OWASP Top 10 A10:2021 SSRF vulnerability**.
+The initial environment is built using DVWA in Docker for reproducible setup.
+⚠️ Note: DVWA itself does not include a real SSRF module; real SSRF reproduction will use **OWASP Juice Shop** in later steps.

 ---